| 1 of 12 | The Outdoor Beach Pool at the Barcelo Capella Beach Resort | Full Screen | View All 413 Photos |

 The lawns are clean and well-cared for, but that's about it.

-Rows of tiny ants crawled along the baseboards of my room, around the sink in my bathroom, and even inside my bed.
-The inside of the toilet needed a serious scrubbing and disinfecting, as did the grout in the shower.
+Rows of tiny ants crawl along the baseboards of rooms, around the sink in the bathroom, and even inside the beds.
+The inside of the toilets need a serious scrubbing and disinfecting, as did the grout in the shower.

-As a result of a broken air conditioner, the dampness in my room made it feel even dirtier than it looked.
-Between the moldy lampshades, the brown-tinged bath towels, and the smell of cigarette smoke drifting up to the balcony from my downstairs neighbor, I tried to spend as little time as possible inside the room.
+As a result of a broken air conditioner, dampness in the room can make it feel even dirtier than it looked.
+Between the moldy lampshades, the brown-tinged bath towels, and the smell of cigarette smoke drifting up to the balcony, it's worth it to spend as much time as necessary outside of the rooms.

 The bathroom adjacent to the main buffet smelled of dirty diapers, and some surface-level investigating turned up just that.
 On the other side of the resort, one of the public bathrooms was overflowing with toilet paper, some clogging the toilet, some soggy and draped over the toilet seat.
 Neither of the bathrooms is ventilated, so that smell just lingers.